Pandav0x/ShmupPatterns/README.md

 ## Built With

 * [Phaser3](https://github.com/photonstorm/phaser) v3.19.0 (included via CDN)
+* Javascript, no external library (apart from Phaser obviously).
 * All assets are free, you can use them if you'd like (I made them).

 ## Acknowledgments